derekhansell-MNIT/OhHiMarkItDown/readme.md

 My attempt at a vibe-coded (mostly by Copilot) pipeline to convert .docx and .pdf documents to markdown to facilitate a move from SharePoint Document Libraries to a GitHub knowledge repo.
 Uses [MarkItDown](https://github.com/microsoft/markitdown) for the initial .md conversion and other existing Python tools to complete image extraction and re-insertion.

+# Prereqs
+ - Only runs on Windows (for now)
+ - Python 3.10+
+ - Latest version of markitdown repo cloned into ./markitdown

 # How to use

 1) Clone repo